5 Mistakes Designers Make when Photographing Jewellery

 This is a guest post by Jess Van Den, the maker of Epheriell jewelry & the founder and editor of Create & Thrive, the site where you can learn how to turn your handmade hobby into a thriving business from those who've done so.
-I've been on a jewelry photography journey since I started selling my work online in 2008.
-When I started out, I knew NOTHING about photography – let alone the best way to shoot jewelry.
-It took me many years of trial, error, practice, and education to reach the point where I'm proud of the photos I take of my work.
-Of course, I have no doubt that I'll keep learning and trying new things, but I feel like I've ironed out the major issues that plague jewelry designers who take pictures of their own work.
+I've been photographing jewelry since I started selling my work online in 2008, and when I first started out, I knew NOTHING about it.
+It took me many years of trial, error, practice, and education to start taking photos I'm proud of.
+Of course, I plan to keep learning and trying new things, but I've learned a few things about avoidable photography issues.

 Today I want to share 5 of these mistakes that I see jewelry designers making over and over again in their indoor and outdoor photographs.

 If you're selling a necklace where the pendant is the main attraction, don't make your main image a shot of the whole necklace.
 The detail in the pendant is what will really draw the customer's eye – so make sure that your main product image is a closely cropped shot that shows the beautiful detail in your piece.
 Use your additional product photos to show the design as a whole.
 The same goes for any other large piece!
 Choose the part that really stands out to focus on in the main image.